Sport Ireland Carding 2022 - 2024

 Swim Ireland manage and administer the athlete carding scheme which supports selected athletes to deliver on Swim Ireland’s performance vision and goals.
 The scheme is a selection process whereby athletes must achieve performance criteria laid out within a Selection Policy to be considered for membership to the programme.

-Carding in 2023 was awarded to 8 swimmers and 3 divers.
+Carding in 2024 was awarded to 3 swimmers and 3 divers, with pool funding received for three relay teams.

 You can find the Sport Ireland International Carding Scheme criteria for 2022-2024 here